dotnet/winforms/Documentation/contributing-guide.md

 ### 1. Clone this repository

-* Fork your own copy of the [WinForms repository]( https://github.com/dotnet/winforms) with the _Fork_ button on the Repo’s web page to your account.
+* Fork your own copy of the [WinForms repository]( https://github.com/dotnet/winforms) with the _Fork_ button on the repository’s web page to your account.
 * Clone locally with the _Clone_ button or using **`git clone https://github.com/[YourGitHubAccount]/winforms`**.

 ### 2. Machine Setup